MadManMcIvor/Wheelz/README.md

 I created models for Automobile VO, Technicians, and Appointments.
 Technicians and Appointments both had full RESTful APIs (List, Details, Delete, Update, Create).
 Automobiles only has create and list, as the others weren't necessary at this point in time.

+I used a combo of both functional and class components to get experience using both.

 If I was continuing on with this project, I'd likely create a customer model that would integrate with sales microservice.